piavW/BootcampNotes/notesrspec.md

 self.name= "Thomas" -> Thomas, if we put this under initialize the test goes green.

 self.name = "Thomas" we usually do @name = "Thomas" were we set the instancevariable of name to "thomas"

-Cucumber is a testing framework for ruby?

 If we, in pry, write next we see what's next...

 [WIP] <h2>Debugging with JavaScript </h2>
-In JS the command ```debugger```is put inside a javascript program.
+In JS the command `debugger`is put inside a javascript program.

 In browser, use inspect.
 Thomas will get back to us.

+---